tim-s-ccs/ts-ccs-frontend/docs/contributing/coding-standards/js.md

 ## Formatting and linting

-GOV.UK Frontend uses [standardjs](http://standardjs.com/), an opinionated JavaScript linter.
+CCS Components uses [standardjs](http://standardjs.com/), an opinionated JavaScript linter.
 All JavaScript files follow its conventions, and it runs on CI to ensure that new pull requests are in line with them.

 The standard docs have a [complete list of rules and some reasoning behind them](http://standardjs.com/rules.html).